Alaya Dawn Johnson: What Makes YA Fantasy So Awesome

 Cougars run the turnip fields,

-eating seed catalogues,
+eating seed catalogues,banking in pants,

 barking barnstormers,